vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 140.1-13).
 Sarvāptisaptamīmon 7th of M, kr.; Worship intently the Sun;

-for a year; two divisions of the year; in the first six months sesame are to be used at bath and dinner and the names with which the Sun is to be invoked in the 6 months from M. are Mārtanda, Arka, Citrabhānu, Vibhāvasu, Bhaga and Hamsa; in the 2nd period of 6 months pañcagavya is to be used at bath and meals; performer to eat at night but exclude oil and salt; he secures all desired objects; KKV
+for a year; two divisions of the year; in the first six months sesame are to be used at bath and dinner and the names with which the Sun is to be invoked in the 6 months from M. are Mārtaṇḍa, Arka, Citrabhānu, Vibhāvasu, Bhaga and Hamsa; in the 2nd period of 6 months pañcagavya is to be used at bath and meals; performer to eat at night but exclude oil and salt; he secures all desired objects; KKV

 168–169, HV I. 735-36 (from Bhav.
 I. 108.
 1-12).
 Sarvau ṣadhiall herbs )-They are; Murā, Māmsi, vacā, kustha,